 Suppliers and specialists of beneficial insect attracting perennials.

 Seasonal inspired baked goods.

 We are so excited to be able to offer a Community Supported Agriculture program and have had a lot of excited phone calls and e-mails from our community.
 At this time, we are only offering memberships to Monmouth and Ocean county residents.

 Our CSA sign-up process has begun for the 2015 season!
 Shares are limited.
-Deadline to register is March 1, 2015.
+Deadline to register has been extended to April 30, 2015.

 We accept checks, Visa, Mastercard and Discover.

 Visit our online stores at:

 You will find canvas bags, organic cotton T-shirts, and so much more! ***NEW ITEM IN OUR CAFE PRESS SHOPS - SIGG WATERBOTTLES***

 *NOTE* We cannot predict the weather that may cause crop loss or failure but strive to provide each shareholder with many baskets of our harvest.